 The talented man continued his travels through the years through Germany and the Netherlands, working at numerous towns for various copperplate engravers.
 In later years, Merian became a publisher and after his death, his sons continued his business.
 He was known to be a very religious man, getting lots of inspirations from religious thoughts and writings.
 His various cityscapes, which he created with his assistants were widely admired for their high level of detail and made him famous.
 He created over 90 maps and hundreds of smaller city views during his lifetime.
 However, his masterpiece, the Topographia Germaniae, was continued and completed up to a 30 book series by his sons after 1650.

-At yovisto, you may enjoy a lecture on Central European Drawings in The Metropolitan Museum of Art, 1400 – 1700 including an engraving by Matthäus Merian on the city of Prague
+At yovisto academic video search, you may enjoy a lecture on Central European Drawings in The Metropolitan Museum of Art, 1400 – 1700 including an engraving by Matthäus Merian on the city of Prague.